OneSpan Sign Developer: Callback Event Notification – Part 1

 - PACKAGE_COMPLETE (COMPLETED)

 - PACKAGE_TRASH (Trash Action)

 - PACKAGE_RESTORE (Restore Action)

 - PACKAGE_DELETE (Delete Action)

-The Events listed above cover all possible package and template status changes, but monitoring the status change of a package is another important use case for event notification.
-A potential solution for building a transaction dashboard could be:
+The Events listed above cover all possible package and template status changes, which is an important use case for event notification.
+A potential solution for building a transaction dashboard that reflects the status change in real time could be: